maximedgr/hackathon-tools/README.md

 ```
 - [Ganache](https://trufflesuite.com/ganache/) Quickly fire up a personal Ethereum blockchain which you can use to run tests, execute commands, and inspect state while controlling how the chain operates.
 - [MetaMask](https://metamask.io/).
 Crypto Wallet.
+- [OpenZeppelin Contract Wizzard](https://docs.openzeppelin.com/contracts/4.x/wizard) Not sure where to start?
+Use the interactive generator below to bootstrap your contract and learn about the components offered in OpenZeppelin Contracts.

 ## **Blockchain Test Networks:**
 It's important to test your smart contracts and other blockchain-related code on a test network before deploying to the main network.
 Tools such as Ganache, Rinkeby, and Ropsten can be used for this purpose.